-Empaths have now been scientifically proven to be more prone to anxiety, especially social anxiety, as well as depression.
+Empaths have now been scientifically proven to be more prone to anxiety, especially social anxiety and depression.

 To be an Empath means you have the intuitive ability to interpret other’s emotions.